Official Languages and French Translation for Food Packaging for Canada

 Going to Market

 If you have finalized your English-language label to go to the Canadian market, we’d love to help you with the French translations you need!
+We also do a lot of marketing translations in Canadian French.

 *with the exception of “identity and principal place of business of the person by or for whom the prepackaged product was manufactured, processed, produced or packaged for resale,” which can be monolingual in either English or French